 Do You Have Low Stomach Acid?

 The release of stomach acid happens in three steps.
-And it’s the first two that are the most important—these two steps control the release of more than 80% of your stomach acid.
+And it’s the first two that are the most important — these two steps control the release of more than 80 percent of your stomach acid.

-1. The First Step: A whopping 30% of your stomach acid is produced when you expect or smell food.
+1. The First Step: A whopping 30 percent of your stomach acid is produced when you expect or smell food.
 The brain sends messages along the vagus nerve, telling specialized cells in your stomach to release stomach acid.